Skip to main content

 components = pd.DataFrame(reduced_features, columns = ['component_1', 'component_2'])

-This code performs Principal Component Analysis (PCA) on a dataset to reduce its dimensionality and create a new DataFrame with the transformed components.
 PCA is a technique used for dimensionality reduction and feature extraction.
 It identifies the principal components that capture the most variance in the dataset.

 Here's a breakdown of the code:

-.
+• We initialize the PCA object with `n_components` = 2 and `random_state `= 444.
 This means that PCA will reduce the dataset to two principal components, and the random state is set to 444 for reproducibility.

 By reducing the dimensionality to two components, PCA helps to visualize and understand the underlying structure of the data in a lower-dimensional space.

-The resulting components DataFrame contains the transformed data points in the reduced two-dimensional space.
+The resulting `components` DataFrame contains the transformed data points in the reduced two-dimensional space.
 Each row represents a data point, and the columns ('component_1' and 'component_2') represent the values of the two principal components for that data point.
 This transformed dataset can be used for further analysis, visualization, or as input to other machine learning algorithms.

 Clustering and Segmentation